onebytegone/PeristalticPump/README.md

 # Peristaltic Pump

-I have been wanting a inexpensive peristaltic pump for a while.
+I have been wanting an inexpensive peristaltic pump for a while.
 This is a basic mechanical engineering project to design and build one.

 ## Requirements